 Goltz: Being based in rural Indiana, it can be a challenge to find IT talent in general, let alone IBM i administrators.
 Technically, we have never had a full-time IBM i administrator.
-We had several people that did it as part of their job, but even if you added all the time they spent together, I don’t think it would have added up to even one FTE.
+We had several people that did it as part of their job.
+Even if you added all the time they spent together, I don’t think it would have added up to even one FTE.

 Interviewer: How was this holding you back?

 Managing the IBM i environment was falling to the back burner.
-I describe it like not doing repairs on your foundation of your house yet upgrading the kitchen and the bathrooms.
+I describe it as not doing repairs on the foundation of your house yet upgrading the kitchen and the bathrooms.
 It just didn’t make sense for the business anymore.

 And, it was holding us back.
 As I said, the demand for projects to improve our business and to meet government and customer requirements was continually growing.
 We were having to make tradeoffs: meet those demands that are going to improve our business or meet the regulations.
 What was definitely not happening were those things that improved the reliability of our IBM i systems.
 Adding headcount wasn’t in our plan.

 So, you started looking for a partner who could help you manage your systems remotely?